 No-C-Notes now in its 30th year of providing audio described music score

 Speak the Music!
 Never read music again!
-No-C-Notes® is an easy and cost-effective way of using music notation.
+No need to learn Braille music notation!
+No-C-Notes® is an easy and cost-effective way of using standard music notation.
 Used by the singer, songwriter, teacher or instrumentalist who wants their sheet music spoken and not written.
 There is no need to learn clefs, staffs, ledger lines, note heads and flags and other visual sheet music notation as this method reads the actual tone and timing without having to know its placement on paper.
 No-C-Notes is a music notation reading method giving tones and timing shorthand names, and a format for how the sheet music should be read.
 Whether used for voice, or keyboards, guitar, strings or woodwinds, it gives musicians a common verbal language of communicating their music score to one another.
 Musicians listen to their sheet music being read verbally in the same manner as you would use an audio book.
 Readings are saved in any preferred audio format, such as MP3 or CDs.

 Try it Out!